marijnh/Eloquent-JavaScript/06_object.md

 ```

 The class stores its content in a single array of _width_ × _height_
 elements.
-The elements are stored row-by-row, so for example the third
+The elements are stored row-by-row, so, for example, the third
 element in the fifth row is (using zero-based indexing) stored at
 position 4 × _width_ + 2.